-To help me be more critical and mindful of the bonds I’m forging with individual students, I’ve decided to write letters to some of my current and former students.
+To help me be more critical and mindful of the bonds I’m forging with individual students, I write anonymous letters to some of my current and former students.
 This is the 3rd post in the series.

 I’ve had you as a student for two years now.
 I’ve gotten to know you well.
 It pains me think about your struggles because your feelings towards math have soured while in my class.